Return to TryUkraine.com home click for details

 Bugs

-There are generally very few mosquitos and ticks in the Carpathians, but small flies can sometimes be annoying.
-They usually don't bite, but just lick up sweat.
+There are generally few mosquitos and ticks in the Carpathians, but in some places there may be gnats.

 Water